ejdeshusses/in-crawler-we-trust/README.md

 > NpoUrlGetterTest.py - uses Selenium to automate searching Google and getting urls for each of the whitelisted NPOs.

-> url_getter.ipynb - [ rename to NPO name getter] script loads  data from the NPO_whitelist_2names.csv file and attempts some parsing. under developed. use may have been outlived.
+> NPO name getter.ipynb - script loads  data from the NPO_whitelist_2names.csv file and attempts some parsing. under developed. use may have been outlived.